Konni1337/connect-four/README.md

 # Connect Four With AI

-This is the popular game Connect Four implemented with NodeJS and React/Redux.
-You can play against another Player or AI.
+This is the popular game Connect Four implemented with NodeJS 6.9.1 and React 15.0.2/Redux 3.5.2.
+You can play against another Player or
+AI.
 There currently two different AI's in the game:
 * Q-Learning
 * Monte Carlo Tree Search

 It is also possible to start training sessions for the AI or to let two AI's play against each other.

 ## Getting Started